 - April 15: Notice of Intent Form and Seat Deposit Due

-- June 25: Application due for Yale Payment Plan (Annual Plan or Fall Plan)
+- June 25: Deadline to apply for Yale Payment Plan (Annual Plan)

-- July 1: Tuition due for summer session for Advanced Professional MPH and Accelerated MBA/MPH in Health Care Management students
+- July 1: Tuition due for summer session (Advanced Professional MPH and Accelerated MBA/MPH students)

-- July 1: Summer session classes begin for Advanced Professional MPH students and
+- July 5: Summer session classes begin for Advanced Professional MPH and Accelerated MBA/MPH students

 - August 1: Tuition due for fall term